For The Best Commercial Ice Making Machine Repair Services Call Us At 347-407-9242

 Serving potentially hazardous food can have serious consequences for your patrons’ health and your business.

 Potentially dangerous food can have serious consequences, both for your patrons and your business.
-The ice can help to preserve germs and allow them to reproduce if they are introduced into an ice maker.
-These dangerous microorganisms produce sticky substances called biofilms as they grow.
-Once established, it is very difficult to get rid of them.
-It is difficult to get rid of mold or other harmful microorganisms.
+A contaminant can be introduced to an ice machine.
+The ice can preserve them and allow them the opportunity to reproduce.
+The sticky substances produced by dangerous microorganisms when they establish colonies are called biofilms.
+They can then be very difficult to remove once established.
+It is hard to get rid mold and other dangerous microorganisms.

 It will depend on how often you use the machine and where it is located.
 For very heavily used units located near a cooking line inside a restaurant kitchen, you may need to clean the machine as often as every month.
-If you aren’t doing this or don’t do it correctly or often enough, then it is possible that your ice may be contaminated by mold, slime or scale buildup.
+If you haven’t been doing this, or not doing it properly or frequently enough, it’s likely that you have mold, slime and scale buildup inside your machine that’s contaminating your ice.

-It is true that there are many bacterias that can survive in ice.
-This can be dangerous to human health.
+There are many possible nasties that can survive on ice.
+These include bacteria that can cause severe harm to people.
 There is a common misconception that ice is too dangerous to host germs.
 However, ice can be contaminated with bacteria that can survive in cold temperatures.
-Unwelcome cases of cholera, salmonella, e-coli, norovirus plus many other illnesses could occur from ingesting dirty ice.
+Ingestion of dirty, frozen ice can lead to unexpected cases such as cholera and salmonella.

 It is easy to overlook the risks of poor maintenance of your ice machine, as we don’t usually think of it as food.
-However, the U.S. Food and Drug Administration (FDA) does consider ice food.
-Your staff handles ice, and customers ingest it.
-Ice can also spread disease as other food sources, if it is contaminated with viruses, bacteria, or mold.
-Even worse, ice can be dangerously contaminated.
+The U.S. Food and Drug Administration does however consider ice food.
+Your employees handle ice and your customers eat it.
+If it’s contaminated with bacteria, viruses or mold, it can spread illness as easily as other foods.
+If your ice becomes contaminated, it will not be obvious until it is too late.
 Although your ice may look, smell, and taste fine, it could still contain dangerous microorganisms.
 Federal law mandates that your ice machines be maintained clean.
-You could face fines up to $500,000.
+If you’re found to be in violation, you could be hit with fines of up to $500,000.

 In order to avoid the expensive and difficult aftermath of contaminated water, it is essential that you maintain your machine.

 The refrigeration system that powers every commercial ice maker is similar to the one found in a freezer.
-A compressor pushes the refrigerant (a liquid that cools rapidly and has a very low melting point) through a narrow tube, which is known as the condenser.
-The gas is formed when it reaches the condenser.
-It’s then cooled in the condenser using either air or water.
-That cooling causes it to – appropriately enough – condense into a liquid.
+A refrigerant, a substance that cools readily and has a very low freezing point, is pushed by the compressor through a narrow tube arranged like an accordion that’s called the condenser.
+It is a gas when it reaches that area.
+However, it’s cooled by the condenser.
+Water or outside air are used to cool it.
+This cooling causes it to condense and become a liquid.
 The liquid passes through an expansion valve before it is sent to the evaporator.
 There, it is re-evaporated back into a solid.
 The liquid absorbs heat from surrounding metal.
 The warm gas then returns to the compressor where it begins the whole process over again.

-The system creates ice using a method that is not common in commercial icemakers.
-This can be alarming for those who aren’t familiar with them and/or cause concern among those who use it.
-The pump continuously flows water in a continuous stream over the evaporator plates.
+The system forms the ice by doing something that may alarm people who are not familiar with commercial ice-making and/or convince them the unit is broken.
+A pump flows gallons of water in continuous streams over the evaporator.
 It’s perfectly normal.
 The formation of ice crystals occurs as the water flows on top of the metal.
-They’re social creatures, so they invite other passing water molecules to chill there with them.
-As the party grows, so does their ice cube count, which fills the entire space in the evaporator plates.
+They are social animals and invite other water molecules to chill with them.
+The party grows as the ice cubes grow, filling all the openings in the evaporatorplate.

-The next steps are done in different ways by various ice machine manufacturers.
-The system senses fullness of the trays and stops water pouring over the plate.
+Different ice machine manufacturers have different methods of performing the next steps.
+The system detects that the trays have reached their maximum capacity and stops pouring water on the evaporator plates.
 Each cube is connected to the evaporator plate by a thin sheet ice.
 Some commercial ice machines can push the cubes out using a small piston to tap the tray.
 Others heat the evaporator plates, which causes enough melting to loosen the sheet.
-Both cases see the mass of cubes falling into the waiting basket, with most breaking down upon impact.
-However, there may be some intact sections.
+Both cases result in the cube mass falling into the waiting bin.
+Most of it will break apart at impact but some pieces may stay intact.

-Ice can cause serious damage to your ice machine.
+Ice can cause damage to your commercial ice machine, contrary to popular belief.
 If your ice maker is damaged, it can become very costly to repair.
 You may end up with broken components due to ice buildup.
 There are ways to tell when an Ice Machine freezes up.
 This will allow you to prevent further damage.

 Although there are many causes of freeze ups, there are some things that you need to be aware of.